DenchiSoft/VTubeStudio/README.md

 If you want to set the flip state of the item, set `"setFlip"` to true.
 The flip state can then be set using the `"flip"` field.

+If you want to change the order of an item, you can use the `"order"` field.
+You can only change the order to order spots that are not taken (see `ItemListResponse`).
+If you don't want to change the order, set this field to -1000 or lower or alternatively you can set it to the current order value of the item.
+Also, you cannot change the order when the user has any config windows open.

 For the fields that set the target of the movement (`"positionX"`, `"positionY"`, `"size"` and `"rotation"`), please refer to the documentation of the `ItemLoadRequest`.
 The only difference is that this `ItemMoveRequest` will not return an error if the given values are too high/low.
 Instead, you can set values of `-1000` or lower if you want a respective field to be ignored.
 If you do that, this field will not be included in the movement and instead the respective current value will be used.